Get answers to the most commonly asked questions...

 Because of the length and remoteness of the ride, we are NOT able to pick up clothing for you.
 What you bring with you will have to be carried all the way through the ride.

+Each year, if you register and are declined, your entry will automatically be weighted with one preference point.
+You do not need to do anything in particular to alert us that you qualify for a point.
+If you register the next year, your odds of being selected will improve.
 The system as a whole gives applicants who have had the misfortune of never being selected or rarely being selected a greater chance/opportunity to eventually experience the challenge of RAMROD.
 A weighted lottery means we adjust (weight) an individual's odds of being selected into the ride any year following his or her application being declined.
 The system is based on the concept of "preference points."

 Two things about the weighted lottery: